fpontejos/arquivo25/README.md

-# RAG Chat Assistant
+# Arquivo Dos Cravos

+---
+## Technical Details

 A simple Retrieval-Augmented Generation (RAG) application that connects to an existing ChromaDB vector database.
 The application provides a clean, minimalist chat interface to interact with your documents.

-## Features
+### Features

 - Connect to an existing ChromaDB vector database
 - Chat interface for asking questions about your documents